Unity-Technologies/com.unity.formats.alembic/Plugin/README.txt

 -DCMAKE_INSTALL_PREFIX="${builddir}" \
 -DCMAKE_PREFIX_PATH="${builddir}" \
 -DNAMESPACE_VERSIONING=OFF \
--DBUILD_SHARED_LIBS=OFF
+-DBUILD_SHARED_LIBS=OFF \
+-DNAMESPACE_VERSIONING=ON

 Note: make sure to build in release mode and 64-bit (confirm when opening in visual studio)
 Note: should not need to build OpenEXR (steps 3-5 in README.cmake.txt)

-3. copy *.lib files from ${builddir}/lib to Plugin/external/ilmbase/lib64
+2. copy *.lib files from ${builddir}/lib to Plugin/external/ilmbase/lib64
-4. rename *.lib files (except for Half.lib) to *-2_2.lib
-5. copy ${builddir}/include directory to Plugin/external/ilmbase/
+3. copy ${builddir}/include directory to Plugin/external/ilmbase/

 Building Alembic:

-1. download and build zlib (v1.2.11): http://www.zlib.net/ (use cmake to build, no special args needed)
-2. after building zlib, copy zlibstatic.lib from {builddir}/Release/ to Plugin/external/HDF5/lib64
-3. make sure HDF5 and ilmbase are already built before continuing
+1. make sure HDF5 and ilmbase are already built before continuing
-4. follow instructions in README.txt (steps 1-3) that comes with Alembic
+2. follow instructions in README.txt (steps 1-3) that comes with Alembic
 Note: use the following cmake options (taken from build.sh):

 -DCMAKE_BUILD_TYPE=Release \